 - The route map includes a match ip address clause. - A route exists that exactly matches the IP access list.

-Route maps are configured using the protocols bgp <asn> neighbor <id> local-as command (see page 201).
+Route maps are configured using protocols bgp <asn> neighbor <id> local-as <asn> command.

 Use the delete form of this command to disable forwarding of the default route or to delete a route map.